-The options process will follow a two-staged procedure, the details of which can be found below.
+This year, options will follow a two-staged process, the details of which can be found below.
 Pupils must complete stages one and two in order for their options to be considered.

 Stage 1 - Course Approval Stage 2 - Submitting Subject Choices